 In the month of December, every day is filled with magic in Maastricht.
 The city center transforms into a magical Christmas shopping village with beautiful lighting and decorated shop windows.

-The Vrijthof Square turns into a winter paradise and there’s a large ice skating rink, big ferris wheel, and differently themed Christmas stands.
+The Vrijthof turns into a winter paradise and there’s a large ice skating rink, big ferris wheel, and differently themed Christmas stands.
 Take the family to see the exquisite twinkle lights that shine on every corner.
 Additionally, there’s countless winter concerts, workshops, walks, and festivals to experience.

 Sounding of Dutch winter horns